-The Secretariat of Public Safety and Homeland Security is comprised of eleven public safety agencies that help enhance the quality of Virginia’s citizens, visitors and businesses of the Commonwealth through public awareness, education, training, emergency response, disaster preparedness, prevention, policy development, enforcement, response, recovery and reentry.
+The Secretariat of Public Safety and Homeland Security is comprised of ten public safety agencies that help enhance the quality of Virginia’s citizens, visitors and businesses of the Commonwealth through public awareness, education, training, emergency response, disaster preparedness, prevention, policy development, enforcement, response, recovery and reentry.

 The Commonwealth's Attorneys' Services Council is an executive branch state agency responsible for coordinating and providing training, education, and services for Virginia's prosecutors.
 The 120 elected Commonwealth's Attorneys and their approximately 650 Assistants statewide depend on Council-sponsored training programs to meet the annual mandatory continuing legal education (MCLE) requirements mandated by the Virginia State Bar to maintain their licenses to practice law.